-- Map creation and analytical tasks
+- Map creation and analytical thinking

 - Topic tests

-- Research assignments
+- Research

-- Fieldwork and Fieldwork Report
+- Fieldwork

-- Creative oral presentations
+- Creative oral discussions and debate

 YEAR 9 GEOGRAPHY

 Geography at Year 9 focuses upon the challenges and responsibilities for students as global citizens, with an emphasis on the fragility of, and competing pressures on, the land and aquatic resources.
 Students seek to explain the operation of a major natural system and how it interacts with human activity.